 Sec.
 6.7.8.
 Protected tree replacement requirements.

-Regulated Trees that are proposed for removal shall be replaced in accordance with the minimum standards set forth below.
+All trees not permitted Regulated Trees that are proposed for removal must be protected and maintained.
+For those protected trees permitted for removal, trees shall be replaced in accordance with the minimum standards set forth below.